Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The Scrum Team.
 - [ ] The Product Owner.
 - [ ] The Scrum Master.
-- [x] The Development Team.
+- [x] The Scrum Team.

 **[⬆ Back to Top](#table-of-contents)**

 ### When might a Sprint be abnormally cancelled? (choose the best answer)

-- [ ] When the Development Team feels that the work is too hard.
+- [ ] When the Scrum Team feels that the work is too hard.
 - [x] When the Sprint Goal becomes obsolete.
 - [ ] When the sales department has an important new opportunity.
 - [ ] When it becomes clear that not everything will be finished by the end of the Sprint.